-There are two types of color profiles: additive and subtractive.
-RGB is an additive profile because you create new colors by adding primary colors of light together.
+RGB is an additive color profile because you create new colors by adding primary colors of light together:

 CMYK color profiles

-White light (such as daylight) appears visible to the naked eye, but that doesn’t mean it’s void of color.
-In fact, white light occurs when all colors of the visible spectrum appear in roughly equal amounts.
-By playing with these amounts, we can subtract wavelengths and produce different colors.
+White light, like daylight, appears visible to the naked eye, but it’s not void of color.
+White light occurs when all colors in the visible spectrum appear in roughly equal amounts.
+By altering these amounts, we can subtract wavelengths and produce different colors:

-Imagine you have a piece of white paper.
-It’s white because it reflects every wavelength of light.
-By using cyan, magenta and yellow in different proportions, you subtract specific colors of light to produce a wide gamut of colors.
+Imagine you have a piece of white paper - it’s white because it reflects every wavelength of light.
+Using Cyan, Magenta and Yellow in different proportions, you subtract specific colors of light to produce a wide range of colors.

-Now, in theory, by combining cyan, magenta and yellow you should get black.
-But our eyes perceive color the RGB way, meaning the CMY doesn’t produce a perfect result.
-To combat this, we add in black ink (key).
-The black ink will absorb all light and provide darker tones and richer blacks.
+You should get Black by combining Cyan, Magenta and Yellow.
+But our eyes perceive color the RGB way, meaning CMY doesn’t produce a perfect result.
+To combat this, we add black ink.
+It will absorb all light and provide darker tones and richer blacks.

 Converting RGB to CMYK

-Since the CMYK profile works on a subtraction theory, its color spectrum is limited when compared to RGB.
-Vivid primary light colors (pure red, green and blue) will often appear less vibrant when converted to CMYK.
+Since the CMYK profile works on a subtraction theory, its color spectrum is limited compared to RGB.
+Primary light colors (pure red, green and blue) will often appear less vibrant when converted to CMYK.

-In the image, you can see the gamut of available colors with several RGB profiles, and those available with CMYK.
-The range of what you can achieve with RGB is much greater than CMYK.
+In the image opposite, you can see the gamut of available colors with several RGB profiles and those available with CMYK.

-Please note that if you upload RGB files to our print ordering system, they will be automatically changed to CMYK values.
-While we believe that our conversion system is very good, we recommend creating your own specific CMYK color for printing to help avoid disappointment.
+Please note that uploading RGB files to our print ordering system will be automatically converted to CMYK values.
+We believe our conversion system is accurate, but we recommend creating your specific CMYK color for printing to avoid disappointment.

 How to stay in the CMYK gamut

-In Photoshop, InDesign or Illustrator, an ‘out-of-gamut’ warning may pop up in your color picker tool.
-If you see this triangle with an exclamation mark, you’re being informed that your chosen color may not print accurately with CMYK.
+In Photoshop, InDesign or Illustrator, an out-of-gamut warning may pop up in your Color Picker tool.
+If you see this triangle with an exclamation mark, it will inform you that your chosen color may not print accurately with CMYK.

-While the program may suggest a similar color that does appear within the gamut, we have also compiled a list of suggested CMYK color values which should print consistently.
+While the program may suggest a similar color that does appear within the gamut, we have also compiled a list of recommended CMYK color values which should print consistently.

 Working with RGB and CMYK profiles

 Everything printed on paper will have a CMYK ink color profile.
-Similarly, anything created to be viewed on a computer screen will have an RGB color profile.
-So if you’re creating a booklet for example, you will want to start your designs in CMYK and print in CMYK.
+And anything created for on-screen viewing will have an RGB color profile.
+But you should make and print your designs in CMYK.

-However, if you were to create a webcomic, you would begin by designing in RGB so it can be better viewed on the web.
-Then you would convert your files to CMYK and manually adjust any colors that may not look quite right before printing them.
-This is because starting in CMYK for online projects can restrict the creative process due to the more limited choice of colors.
+However, if you created a webcomic, you would design it in RGB for better web viewing.
+If you want to print your webcomic, you need to convert your artwork files to CMYK and manually adjust any colors that may not look right.
+Creating artwork in CMYK for online projects can restrict the creative process due to limited colors.

-To get a quick impression of what your RGB project will look like in CMYK, simply switch to CMYK Mode in Photoshop or InDesign.
+To get an idea of how your RGB project will appear in CMYK, switch to CMYK Mode in Photoshop or InDesign.
 Then you can easily see which colors may need adjusting.